 Maintenance challenges can lead to catastrophic water damage

-However, tight spaces such as access corridors, maintenance and utility rooms obscure a leaks warning signs, making it visually difficult to detect a leak early (Ref).
+However, tight spaces such as access corridors, maintenance and utility rooms obscure a leaks warning signs, making it visually difficult to detect a leak early [ref].
 Additionally, the geometry of these spaces makes it challenging to install traditional rigid form factors.
-Therefore an easy-to-install, physically conformable, high resolution sensor solution is required.
+At LAIIER we have addressed these gaps with a LoRaWAN water leak detector that is easy-to-install, physically conformable and precise.

 Strong growth in commercial property construction

 The hotel construction industry, as a significant portion of commercial buildings, grew rapidly between 2017 and 2019 [ref].
 Despite the industry slowing in 2020, there has been a 20% increase in hotel construction in 2021 with a market share of $20.87B [ref].
 Hotels make up around 15% of the water consumption of commercial properties in the US [ref].

 Additionally, offices have seen increased maintenance costs due to the reduction in occupancy as a result of COVID-19, promoting corrosion within pipework.
 To combat these costs, smart building technology is favored and this market is predicted to grow to $265.27 billion in 2028 at a CAGR of 21.6%.
 This offers huge potential for integrated smart sensors within commercial properties to monitor water loss and mitigate damage [ref].